Register as a Brain Donor

 The DMRF works in partnership with the Harvard Brain Tissue Resource Center (HBTRC) at McLean Hospital in Belmont, Massachusetts to assist people interested in registering as brain donors.

-2. or Contact DMRF at 800-377-3978
+- Contact the DMRF at 800-377-3978 to obtain information.

-4. or, download and print the form and return it by mail, fax, or email.
+- Download and print the form and return it by mail, fax, or email.

 Your donor information remains confidential, and you have the right to withdraw from the program at any time.